sean-wade/fake_quantize_pytorch/README.md

 # FX_quantize

-The quantize code of FX.
+The quantize code.
 Including ZFNet and YoloV3-Pytorch for now.